Garage rock: Recognition and classification

 Much of the revival of interest in 1960s garage rock can be traced to the release of the 1972 album Nuggets compiled by Lenny Kaye.
 In the liner notes, Kaye used "punk rock" as a collective term for 1960s garage bands and also "garage-punk" to describe a song recorded in 1966 by the Shadows of Knight.
 In the January 1973 Rolling Stone review of Nuggets, Greg Shaw commented: "Punk rock is a fascinating genre ...
 Punk rock at its best is the closest we came in the 1960s to the original rockabilly spirit of rock & roll."
 In addition to Rolling Stone and Creem, writings about the genre appeared in various independent "fanzine" publications during the period.
 In May 1973, Billy Altman launched the short-lived punk magazine, which pre-dated the more familiar 1975 publication of the same name, but, unlike the later magazine, was largely devoted to discussion of 1960s garage and psychedelic acts.
-Greg Shaw's seasonal publication, Who Put the Bomp!, was influential amongst enthusiasts and collectors of the genre in the early 1970s.
+Greg Shaw's seasonal publication Who Put the Bomp! was influential amongst enthusiasts and collectors of the genre in the early 1970s.

 Though the phrase "punk rock" was the favored generic term in the early 1970s, "garage band" was also mentioned in reference to groups.
-In Rolling Stone in March 1971 John Mendelsohn made an oblique reference to "every last punk teenage garage band having its Own Original Approach".
+In Rolling Stone in March 1971, John Mendelsohn made an oblique reference to "every last punk teenage garage band having its Own Original Approach".
 The term "punk rock" was later appropriated by the more commonly-known punk rock movement that emerged in the mid-1970s and is now most commonly applied to groups associated with that movement or who followed in its wake.
 For the 1960s style, the term "garage rock" came into favor in the 1980s.
 According to Mike Markesich: "Initially launched into the underground vernacular at the start of the '80s, the garage tag ... slowly sifted its way amid like-minded fans to finally be recognized as a worthy descriptive replacement".
-The term "garage punk" has also persisted, and style has been referred to as "'60s punk" and "proto-punk".
+The term "garage punk" has also persisted, and the style has been referred to as "'60s punk" and "proto-punk".
 "Frat rock" has been used to refer to the R&B- and surf rock- derived garage sounds of certain acts, such as the Kingsmen and others.